MathisBurger/blog/content/posts/005-webflow-and-fake-entrepreneurs.md

 ## So what would I do better?

-- Well I was thinking a lot lately about opening an own agency for websites which is also one of the reasons why I decided to write about this whole topic.
+Lately, I’ve been seriously thinking about starting my own web design agency — which is also one of the reasons I decided to write about this entire topic.

-- First of all the most important thing would be to invest in an expert in privacy and legal stuff.
-This is not only very important for me, but also for my customers.
+First and foremost, the most important investment would be in a legal and privacy expert.
+That’s not just crucial for me personally, but also for the protection and trust of my future clients.

-- After that I would actually talk with the customer about their needs and build a custom website for their needs.
-No templates, no cost estimations based on nothing.
+From there, I’d take a truly individual approach with each customer: sitting down with them to understand their specific needs and building a custom website tailored exactly to those goals.
+No templates, no baseless cost estimates.

-- If you really want to be a great agency to work with, you need a lot of time to fulfill the customer needs.
-It's not just building the website.
-You also need to host and maintain it, which can take a lot of time.
+If you really want to run an agency that delivers meaningful value, you need to take time — lots of it.
+It’s not just about building a website; you also have to host it, maintain it, and provide long-term support.
+That all adds up quickly.

-- And this is the big problem.
-You just can't build a website that is legally bullet proof and fulfills the customer needs by 100% if it only costs 2000€.
-The minimum amount of money needed would be 5000€ for small websites.
-- And this is the main reason why I am not currently an agency owner.
-I do not have the time to properly provide good services for my possible customers.
-I know how much time it would take to build a good website.
-Therefore, it would be more expensive than the competitors websites, who do not put as much effort into those website as it would be needed to get a good result for the customer.
+And here’s the core issue: you simply can’t build a legally sound, fully custom website that truly serves the client’s needs for just €2,000.
+The bare minimum for a small, well-built site is around €5,000.

+This is exactly why I haven’t started my own agency yet — I just don’t have the time right now to offer the level of service I know would be necessary.
+I understand what it takes to build a truly effective, secure, and purpose-driven website.
+And that kind of quality takes time — and therefore money.
+The websites I’d build would naturally be more expensive than what most of the cheaper agencies offer, simply because I’d invest far more effort into getting the right result for the customer.
+But I also don’t want to compromise on quality.
+I want to deliver the standard I would expect myself if I were the customer.
+And if I can’t achieve that with the resources I currently have, then I’d rather not do it at all.
+I’d feel uncomfortable offering a lower-quality solution at a cheaper price—especially knowing it might not truly meet the client’s needs.
+But maybe that’s just my perfectionism speaking.

-- And this is why most of these agencies are still profitable, they are the cheapest on the market.
-- Sure, your local barber shop does not need a fancy website to be successful, but if his website looks like every other barber shops website, the site is actually useless, because it has no USP (unique selling point).
+That’s also why these low-cost agencies remain so profitable: they’re the cheapest option on the market.
+Sure, your local barbershop doesn’t need a highly sophisticated website to function.
+But if the website looks like every other barbershop’s site, it becomes practically useless — it offers no unique selling point, no reason to stand out.

 ## What can we do to avoid those people?

-- Well to be fair, not every one man agency offering you a 2000€ website is bad.
-There are also many good people out there, who know well what they are doing.
+To be fair, not every one-person agency offering a €2000 website is necessarily bad.
+There are plenty of talented individuals out there who know exactly what they’re doing.

-- But to seperate the good from the bad agencies we need to do some things.
-- The first, very unrealistic approach would be to require some sort of certification in order to be allowed to build websites for other customers like it is already established for other products.
+But in order to distinguish good agencies from bad ones, we need to take some action.
+One — admittedly unrealistic — approach would be to require some form of certification before someone is allowed to build websites professionally, similar to how other industries are regulated.
-- For example, cars need to pass many security and quality checks before they can be launched into the consumer market.
-The problem with building websites is that it is accessible to anyone.
-Everyone can watch a two hour YouTube tutorial and start playing with webflow or wordpress and click together a mediocre website.
-But the end result is not really what most professional people would define as quality.
-The end customer of a car can say from his limited perspective, if a car is good.
-He can say if it is fast enough for his needs.
-But without any knowledge in mechanical engineering he is not able to say whether the engine is well constructed and will last long, or not.
-And the same goes with websites.
-The design might look good, but in the end it does not fulfill the customer needs or is just not GDPR compliant.
-Without any professional background the customer will never be able to measure the actual quality of a website properly.
-- And this is where certifications come in.
-If every person building websites for customers needs to be certified by some sort of institution in order to get the allowance to build websites, this would regulate the market and ensure that all websites build for customers are actually meeting quality and privacy standards.
-- But this is hard to establish, because it would require political actions.

-- The second approach would be to create awareness for this topic in the population.
-People should know, that a 2000€ website most likely does not meet the standards that a modern website should have.
-- The market would regulate itself in this case.
-More people knowing about this would have the effect of less people buying those crappy websites.

-- Same for building custom applications
+Take the automotive industry, for example.
+Cars must undergo rigorous safety and quality inspections before they can be sold to consumers.
+The issue with web development is that it’s extremely accessible.
+Anyone can watch a two-hour YouTube tutorial, start tinkering with Webflow or WordPress, and piece together a basic website.
+But the result often falls short of what a professional would define as a high-quality product.

+Just like a car buyer might judge a vehicle by how fast or comfortable it feels, without understanding the inner workings of its engine or structural integrity, a client can think a website looks good while missing the fact that it fails to meet key needs — or worse, isn't even GDPR-compliant.
+Without a technical background, clients can’t reliably evaluate the actual quality of a website.

+This is where certification could come into play.
+If anyone who wants to build websites for clients were required to obtain a certification from a recognized institution, it would help ensure that basic quality and privacy standards are met across the board.
+Of course, implementing such a system would require political will and infrastructure, which makes it a long shot for now.

+A more realistic approach is raising awareness among the general public.
+People should understand that a €2000 website is unlikely to meet the standards of a modern, professionally built site.
+If more people become aware of the risks and limitations, the market could begin to regulate itself.
+Clients would be more selective, and low-quality providers would eventually get weeded out.

+The same logic applies to building custom applications.

-- But to be fair I am not an expert in neither of these fields, altough I am member of a political party and have the basic knowledge of how the markets works.
-In the end I am not able to 100% ensure that those ideas would actually have an effect on the situation itself.
-So feel free to leave your own ideas and opinions in the comments.
+That said, I’m not an expert in either policy-making or economics — although I am a member of a political party and have a basic understanding of how markets work.
+I can’t claim with absolute certainty that these suggestions would have the desired effect, so I welcome your ideas and opinions in the comments.

-- Just be careful if you are on the customers site.
-If your customer integrates you into the process of creating the website it can be an indicator for good quality.
-But take also a closer look at how the agency calculates it's prices and talk precise about how they do their legal stuff (GDPR, etc.), how they plan to design the website and how the whole domain thing is handled.
-If the agency is transparent with that this is also a big green flag.
-And hey, even if the agency is using a privacy notice generator this can still be a good deal, if the agency offers you a cheaper price and actively communicates that the price is less expensive because of this.
+If you’re a customer, be cautious.
+If your agency includes you in the development process and seeks your input regularly, that’s often a good sign.
+Also pay close attention to how they calculate their prices and how they approach legal compliance — especially GDPR.
+Ask detailed questions about their design process and how domain ownership is handled.
+Transparency in these areas is a major green flag.

+And yes, even if an agency uses a privacy notice generator, that doesn’t automatically disqualify them.
+If the agency is open about it and offers a lower price as a result, that can still be a fair deal.
 Just be aware of what you need.
-Templates might also be fine at some point.
-Transparent communication is key when working with the agency.
-If your agency communicates transparently from the first day on how their prices are built and why there service is so cheap or expensive, this can actually be a good deal.
-But as always it is safer to be more careful whan less careful.
+Templates might work fine for some use cases.
+What really matters is transparent communication.

+If an agency is upfront from the beginning about how its pricing is structured and why their service is either cheap or expensive, that’s a great sign.
+As always, it’s better to be cautious than careless.